gianfaye/gianfaye-jekyll/_posts/2015-11-26-philippine-online-banking-security-vulnerabilities.md

 > Is your online banking secure enough?

 **Cybersecurity**, or security in general, is a *cat-and-mouse* chase.
 Each day, software vulnerabilities and security holes are found, reported, and patched.
 But sometimes, [a mouse can outsmart the cat](https://en.wikipedia.org/wiki/Zero-day_(computing)).
 Attackers can find and exploit these vulnerabilities before they could be known and fixed by a patch.
-The victims will always be the users of the system.
+The users of the system will always be the victims.

 There are techniques and technologies that help secure a system.
 The crucial part to keeping a system secure is to always use the latest release of these technologies as most likely the reason for the release would be a security patch to fix a recently discovered vulnerability.

 What happens when the system you are using does not follow this practice?
 Well, it is like sending [an open invite to attackers](http://www.rappler.com/life-and-style/technology/42792-anonymous-hacks-ombudsman-government-websites).

 For this research, I will make examples of banks I can think of while writing this.
-I will use Google Chrome for checking the details of my connection to the following banks online and [Qualys SSL Labs](https://www.ssllabs.com/index.html) scanner for a deeper review.
-Technologies such as encryption, cryptography, and privacy protocols will be the main basis for this research.
+I will use Google Chrome for checking the details of my connection to the following online banking portals and [Qualys SSL Labs](https://www.ssllabs.com/index.html) scanner for a deeper review.
+Technologies such as encryption, cryptography, and protocols will be the main basis for this research.

+<hr><hr>

 ##UnionBank